1. Legal basis of processing and the scope of the data processed

 - you have objected to processing; pending the verification whether the legitimate grounds of the Company override those of you.

 e) right to object (Article 21 of the GDPR): you shall have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you.
 The Company shall no longer process the personal data unless the Company demonstrates compelling legitimate grounds for the processing which override your interests, rights and freedoms or for the establishment, exercise or defence of legal claims.
 In view of the fact that the processing as specified in this Information Notice is carried out for enforcing legal obligation or legitimate interests, the exercise of the right to object will not result in termination of processing as specified in this Information Notice.
-If you do not intend to sign in in the future by using the fingerprint scanner, then we shall erase the hash code referred to above promptly and the Company will provide you with a manner of signing in as specified above.

 f) right to information concerning the above rights (Article 12 of the GDPR): the Company will provide information to you without delay but in any event within one month of receipt of your request as set out in points a)-e) above of the circumstances of the processing in a concise, transparent, intelligible form in clear and plain language.
 That period may be extended by two further months where necessary, taking into account the complexity and number of the requests.
 The Company shall inform you of any such extension within one month of receipt of the request, together with the reasons for the delay.